ElGuillermo/HLL_CRCON_watch_roles/README.md

 # HLL_CRCON_watch_roles
 A plugin for HLL CRCON (https://github.com/MarechJ/hll_rcon_tool) that inform players about the role they took.
-- Displays a warning to officers who abandon their squad
-- Can suggest infantry players to take "support" if there isn't enough of them in the team
 - Give general guidance about the current role
+- Display a warning to officers who abandon their squad
+- Suggest infantry players to take "support" if there isn't enough of them in the team
 - You can set a minimum immune level : experienced players won't get any message
 - Available in 🇫🇷 French, 🇬🇧 English, 🇪🇸 Spanish and 🇩🇪 German